 Insurance agents face a variety of challenges when communicating with clients.
-Many think that insurance is a complicated subject matter, and one should be knowledgeable enough before taking an insurance policy.
+Many think that insurance is a complicated subject matter, and one should be knowledgeable enough before taking an insurance policy, whether that’s liability insurance policies for contractors in Oregon or a policy in a totally different location for another industry entirely.
 As an insurance agent, there are ways to eliminate these misconceptions by employing a smart communication strategy.
 With that in mind, here are ways insurance agencies can improve client communication.

 Add Extra Touchpoints

 A touchpoint refers to the point of interaction or contact or how the customer interacts with a business, whether through a website, face-to-face, or any form of communication.
 Basically, it is any tool that brings a customer or a prospect into contact with your business.

 Sales professionals take advantage of as many touchpoints as they can to convert their prospects.
 These include physical connection, digital or physical advertising, logo, social media posts, email newsletter, phone, and word-of-mouth mentions.
 To be most effective, salespeople combine a variety of formats to expand their reach and maximize their visibility.
 Over a certain period, you have to add and experiment with your touchpoints to establish connections with your clients.

 Ideally, touchpoints need to be consistent and significant.
 They should accomplish something for the client, not just for your company.
 More importantly, the people in your company should also be trained to handle them in a consistent way.
 When managed well, they can significantly enhance the entire customer experience and revenue growth of your agency.